lorawan-academy/Large-Scale-Deployments/README.md

-# week8
+# week9
 Large Scale Deployments

-Find the Arduino sketch, used for the AWS IoT integration in this folder.
+Find the Arduino sketch, used for the AWS IoT integration in this folder as well as the Arduino sketch for Deep Sleep mode.